 Being a parent can be stressful, especially if you notice any changes in how your baby is breathing.
 In addition to certain factors that can cause your baby to sleep with their mouth open, there are also signs to look for to indicate if your baby is breathing properly.
 If you notice a bluish tint around their mouth, it could be a sign of low oxygen.
 You should consult a medical professional immediately if this happens.

 Nanit also suggests that if your baby is flaring their nostrils significantly while breathing, this could be an indicator that something is wrong and they are working harder to breathe.
 A change in posture or noises could also indicate that something is affecting their breathing.
-Monitor your child regularly and make note of how they breathe and behave so you have a baseline to compare if you suspect there’s something wrong.
+Monitor your child regularly and make a note of how they breathe and behave so you have a baseline to compare if you suspect there’s something wrong.

 If your baby is habitually mouth breathing, bring it up with your pediatrician sooner rather than later.
 Make an appointment to discuss the issue with your pediatrician right away.
 Not getting quality sleep can seriously hurt your baby’s development at this important stage of their life.
-Other potential effects like heart problems and high blood pressure can develop because of prolonged mouth breathing as a baby.
-Observe your baby while they sleep to see if there are other issues such as snoring or breathing pauses so you can tell the doctor.
+Other potential effects, like heart problems and high blood pressure, can develop because of prolonged mouth breathing as a baby.
+Observe your baby while they sleep to see if there are other issues, such as snoring or breathing pause,s so you can tell the doctor.
 Once the doctor has the information on your baby’s mouth breathing patterns, your pediatrician can best advise you on the next steps to determine a diagnosis and treatment plan.